-▶ So as to hear the sound, click on the first of the 5 blue "Mixer" switches.
+▶ In order to hear the sound, click on the first of the 5 "Mixer" switches.
 This activates the signal coming from the first oscillator.

 You will notice that the sound is particularly linear and without life.

 The sawtooth signal from the first oscillator goes through a filter where the cut-off frequency is set to the maximum.